deckhouse/deckhouse/modules/402-ingress-nginx/docs/FAQ.md

 `hpa-scaler` Deployment has HardPodAntiAffinity, and it will order a new Node (inside its NodeGroup), where one more ingress-controller will be set.

 Notes:
-* The minimum actual number of ingressNginxController replicas cannot be less than the minimum number of nodes in the nodegroup where ingressNginxController is deployed.
+* The minimum actual number of ingressNginxController replicas cannot be less than the minimum number of nodes in the NodeGroup where ingressNginxController is deployed.
-* The maximum actual number of ingressNginxController replicas cannot be greater than the maximum number of nodes in the nodegroup where ingressNginxController is deployed.
+* The maximum actual number of ingressNginxController replicas cannot be greater than the maximum number of nodes in the NodeGroup where ingressNginxController is deployed.

 ## How to use IngressClass with IngressClassParameters?